amjith/prompt_toolkit_tutorial/README.rst

 #.
 Syntax Highlighting

+   So far we've been doing really basic stuff, let's step it up a notch by adding syntax highlighting to the user input.
+We know that users will be entering sql statements, so let's leverage the Pygments_ library for coloring the input.
 The ``prompt_toolkit.layout`` class is responsible for how the REPL is displayed.
-This allows us to customize the prompt and choose a lexer for We're going to use the ``SqlLexer`` from the Pygments_ library for highlighting.
+This allows us to customize the prompt and choose a lexer for syntax.
+We're going to use the ``SqlLexer`` from the Pygments_ library for highlighting.

    .. code:: python